How to Pray The Rosary

 Why Pray the Rosary?

 1. It’s a form of sacrifice for God: Your Rosary prayers show God your personal gratitude for Jesus’s act of love, and is a gift of your time and attention.
-It is not a sin to not pray a Rosary, but praying a Rosary is a sign to God that you are seeking him and asking The Blessed Virgin Mary to pray for you, to be drawn closer to her son, our Lord and Savior Jesus Christ.
+Praying a Rosary is a sign to God that you are seeking him and asking The Blessed Virgin Mary to pray for you, to be drawn closer to her son, our Lord and Savior Jesus Christ.

 2. It’s a foolproof prayer when you don’t know what to pray but want to stay in communion with God.
 It’s made up of the Lords’s Prayer or the Our Father which is exactly how Jesus directed his followers to pray.
 That prayer tells God that his will be done, it’s a form of surrender to God the Father.
 Second, is the Hail Mary which is again scriptural: the Angel Gabriel’s words at the Annunciation to Mary where she accepted God’s will for her, Elizabeth’s greeting at the visitation, and a request that she act as an intercessor for us by praying for us.
 That’s why Mary is called a Mediatrix.